-Several LibGuides, a user-friendly web content system used to curate collections and resources, have been developed by members of the library team to assist students with library research.
+Several online library guides (LibGuides) have been curated by the NCC Library team to assist students with library research.
 Some LibGuides focus on specific NCC programs of study and academic disciplines, while others address focused topics.
-LibGuides on Global Scholars, Bee Campus USA, Tree Campus USA, and Skills USA highlight noteworthy NCC initiatives.
+LibGuides on Global Scholars, Bee Campus USA, Tree Campus USA, and

+Skills USA highlight noteworthy NCC initiatives.
 Each LibGuide contains recommendations for books, articles, and other learning resources.

 Students are encouraged to ask for help with library research, evaluating sources, and citations.
-Library orientation and research instruction may be scheduled for a class, by faculty request, or by students seeking individual or group sessions.
+Library orientation and research instruction may be scheduled for a class by faculty request, or by students seeking individual or group sessions.
 These sessions are available in the library or by Zoom.
 An online chat service is available via the blue chat box on the library's web page from 5:00 pm to 8:00 am the next morning during weekdays, and from 8:00 am to midnight on weekends.